 Anyone who has ever taken a class taught by Millspaugh has a story on how he shaped their careers, says TWS member Jon McRoberts, a former student and current colleague of Millspaugh’s who will accompany him to the University of Montana.
 “He’s a busy man, but you never feel like he is because he always makes time for mentoring students,” McRoberts said.
 “I felt that way as an undergrad; and now, 10 to 15 years later when we’re working together, he still personifies that quality.”
 As a postdoctoral fellow at the University, McRoberts collaborates with Millspaugh on white-tailed deer research, which he will continue at Montana.

 While Millspaugh’s research over the years has primarily focused on elk and other large mammals including bison, he has also tackled other issues such as the impact of ecotourism on Africa’s elephants as well as the effects of forest management on amphibians, reptiles and small mammals.
 A common theme in his work, Millspaugh says, is the integration of research with management — a theme that he expects to apply in his new position.
 “We want to promote the best available science, while producing the highest quality research to help inform decisions on the ground and in the policy arena,” Millspaugh said.
 “And my plan is for students to be trained within that broader framework.”

 It’s an expectation that TWS member Chad Bishop, director of the University of Montana’s wildlife biology program, shares.
 “Josh has a tremendous track record of accomplishing applied wildlife research in close coordination with partners, most notably state wildlife agencies, to advance the management and conservation of North America’s wildlife,” Bishop said.
-“With Josh’s arrival, I look forward to a variety of new opportunities for [the University of Montana] to connect and engage with students, professionals and policy-makers across the country.”
+“With Josh’s arrival, I look forward to a variety of new opportunities for to connect and engage with students, professionals and policy-makers across the country.”